oyamist/om-ranger/README.md

 * Do not expose to water.
 The wand is not water resistant.
 * Do not drop.
 The wand has fragile electronic components.
 * Not for outdoor use.
 It's too bright for the wand.
 * Ranging sensitivity varies by material sensed.
-Transmissive surfaces such as glass may not be detectable unless the wand is aimed directly at the surface.
+Weakly reflective surfaces such as glass may not be detectable at shallow angles.
   Non-reflective surfaces such as [Vantablack](https://en.wikipedia.org/wiki/Vantablack) will not be detected.